 - Weather: OK (ranked 8th out of 20 outdoor venues)

 - Last visited: 2019

-I don’t understand how this was the most expensive stadium constructed in human history (until SoFi Stadium eclipsed it).
+I don’t understand how this was the most expensive stadium constructed in human history (until the cost of SoFi Stadium nearly tripled it).
 While it’s a fine facility, I don’t see the over-the-top grandeur as I do at some of its brethren.

 The first cold-weather stadium to host a Super Bowl, this privately-financed venue is designed to sport the home team colors via adjustable lighting and louvers.
 So Giants games get the blue treatment and feel like Giants games and Jets games get the green treatment and feel like Jets games.
 It’s a classic bowl-shaped structure featuring gray seats, good sightlines from every seat, and four large videoboards to provide replays.
 Concourses are wide but concessions are surprisingly ordinary compared to the New York baseball parks.

 Giant games are little more corporate; Jets games a little more blue-collar.
 Both teams sell the place out even if the teams stink.
 There’s always a pretty good angsty New York Vibe, especially if you’re in the “cheaper” seats.